Brain-Development-and-Disorders-Lab/task_vr_rdk/README.md

 ## Getting Started

 This repository contains two versions of the task, one browser-based (WebXR) implementation and an implementation using Unity.
 The WebXR implementation is archived at version 1.0.3, and was implemented using the [Ouvrai](https://github.com/EvanCesanek/Ouvrai) software package.
 The primary advantage of migrating to Unity is the ability to use eye-tracking capabilities and operate natively on the Meta Quest Pro headsets.
 [Unity Experiment Framework](https://immersivecognition.com/unity-experiment-framework/) is used to create experiment structure and enable data collection.
+The [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) package is used to install the [Math.NET Numerics](https://numerics.mathdotnet.com/) package.

 ## License